Seattle's Child

 Restrooms: Flush toilets located at the Storm King Ranger Station.
 Drinking water also available here.

 Field notes: The trail is level and starts off on a paved path.
 At the junction, continue onto the trail to the left, into the old-growth forest.
 Follow the trail to Marymere Falls and reach your destination, after walking down a ravine.
-You’ll gain about 200 feet of elevation as you get closer to the falls.
+As you get closer to the falls, you’ll gain about 200 feet of elevation.

 There are two bridges that cross over creeks that might be slick, so be careful walking across.
 The second bridge is narrow and made from a felled tree.
-Just after you cross that bridge there is a small vista without a guardrail.
+Just after you cross that bridge, you will see a small vista without a guardrail.
 Hold on to your child’s hand to avoid running or walking off.
-Then immediately following are switchback stairs.
-My toddler wasn’t a fan of climbing up these stairs until he got to the hollowed tree along the way.
-Stop and take a look, it’s a good distraction from the work that it took to get to the falls.
+Then, immediately following are switchback stairs.
+My toddler wasn’t a fan of climbing up these stairs until he got to the hollowed tree.
+Stop and take a look.
+It’s a good distraction from the work it took to get to the falls.

-This is a heavily trafficked trail and gets crowded on weekends and peak season (spring and summer).
+This heavily trafficked trail gets crowded on weekends and peak season (spring and summer).

 Bonus: Finish the hike with a great photo at the small boat launch overlooking Lake Crescent near the ranger station.
 Or, make it a weekend away and stay at Lake Crescent Lodge.